grade-leaderboard/uol-agile-group-project/test/user-testing/script-annotated.md

 1. Having entered a grade for Algorithms and Data Structures I, change the session, grade, and privacy setting.
 2. Visit the leaderboard for Algorithms and Data Structures I to verify changes
 	- _How did they get there?
 Did they backtrack to homepage or did they realize there is a link in My grades?_

+## Status Comparison
+- _These should be difficult for the user to complete_
+1. Find the Demo User's rank out of all the students
+2. Find the Demo User's rank in CM2005 and CM1005
+3. Determine if the Demo User is doing better than average

 ## Sign out
 1. Sign-out